 A little quirk of mine but I love to find breweries with local beers on tap.
 For a rough around the edges feel I recommend Hell Hunt, for something a bit more sohpisticated head to Brewery Õlleklubi.
 I thoroughly enjoyed both.

 Dine at F-Hoone

-As much as I love the old town, i do like to get out and experience other neighbourhoods.
+As much as I love the old town, i do like to get out and experience other neighbourhoods and two days in Tallinn gives you plenty of time to do that.
 The Kalamaja neighbourhood is the upcoming arts/hipster area of Tallinn and honestly it was right up my street!
 Think converted factories, restaurants in container parks and creative cultural spaces.
-We went for dinner at F-Hoone, a factory building converted to a restaurant and it was incredible with great veggie options too, it was our favourite meal of the trip.
+If you’re looking for fun places to eat in Tallinn, we went for dinner at F-Hoone, a factory building converted to a restaurant and it was incredible with great veggie options too, it was our favourite meal of the trip.